LyondellBasell: Awards and recognition

 The American Chemistry Council recognized LyondellBasell with its Responsible Care Company of the Year award in 2014.
 In 2015, the American Heart Association recognized LyondellBasell's Cincinnati Technology Center with the Fit-Friendly Worksite Platinum Award.
 The Fit-Friendly program emphasizes employee health and company culture surrounding physical health.

 LyondellBasell was named #2 on the list of Top 25 Foreign-owned Chemical Producers by Chemical & Engineering News in both 2015 and 2016.
 In 2016, Houston Business Journal recognized LyondellBasell as the third largest Houston-based public company.

-CEO, Bob Patel was named No. 1 in the ICIS Top 40 Power Players listing, published by ICIS Chemical Business magazine.
-The ICIS Top 40 Power Players is a global annual ranking of the leading senior executives making the greatest positive impact on their companies and the industry.
-It is based on selections from the global ICIS senior editorial staff.

 In 2018, LyondellBasell was named to Fortune Magazine's list of the World's Most Admired Companies.
 Additionally, Bob Patel received the 2018 ICIS Kavaler Award in September.
-The winner of the ICIS Kavaler Award is selected by his/her peers - the senior executives of the ICIS Top 40 Power Players listing, a global ranking of the leaders making the greatest positive impact on their companies and the chemical industry published in ICIS Chemical Business magazine.
+The winner of the ICIS Kavaler Award is selected by his/her peers — the senior executives of the ICIS Top 40 Power Players listing, a global ranking of the leaders making the greatest positive impact on their companies and the chemical industry published in ICIS Chemical Business magazine.